 During the war, and in particular in the week of the May Blitz in 1941 hundreds of people sought refuge from the bombs in Bowring Park (formerly Roby Hall Estate), returning to their houses the next morning.
 The Hall had been bequeathed in 1906 by William Benjamin Bowring, the city’s first elected Lord.

 Consisting of over 100 acres, a mansion and some cottages, it was offered to the Corporation for the use of the inhabitants of Liverpool for all time.
-In 1913 it become the first municipal golf course in England and in 1921, the old English gardens were opened to the public.
+In 1913, part of the grounds was in use as the first municipal golf course in England.
+Additionally in 1921, the old English gardens were opened to the public.
 Although the Hall itself was demolished in the early 1950s, the land and gardens, which had been cultivated during the war were restored by the Corporation.
 In 1980s, the gardens were sold by Liverpool City Council.
-In June 1997 the park was taken-over by Knowsley Metropolitan Borough with a view to an application to the Heritage Board to assist in restoration of the park and to develop the golf course.
+In June 1997 the park was taken-over by Knowsley Metropolitan Borough Council with a view to an application to the Heritage Board to assist in restoration of the park and to develop the golf course.

 As part of the Restoration of Historic Crosses, Milestones and Landmarks Project in 2007, Roby Cross was cleaned and a small information plaque was installed alongside.

-As part of regeneration of the area, Huyton Leisure Centre on Roby Road which had become outdated, closed in 2011 but was replaced by the new modern Knowsley Leisure Centre and Culture Park located on Longview Drive, on the site of the former St Augustine’s School.
+As part of regeneration of the area, Huyton Leisure Centre on Roby Road which had become outdated, closed in 2011 but was replaced by a new modern Knowsley Leisure Centre and Culture Park located on Longview Drive, on the site of the former St. Augustine’s School.

-However in 2017, there was some bad news for the area when the closure was announced of The National Wildflower Centre at Court Hey Park which had operated in the former stable buildings and sections of the walled garden there, since 2000.
+However in 2017, there was some sad news for the area when the closure was announced of The National Wildflower Centre at Court Hey Park which had operated in the former stable buildings and in sections of the walled garden there, since 2000.

 Following the closure, a conscious decision was made by Knowsley Council that the community would be the focus of any future plans for the former National Wildflower site.
 To this end, in September 2019, a community project entitled Incredible Edible began on the site to encourage people to grow their own fruit and vegetables.
 Another event at Court Hey Park in December 2019, was the planting of various trees by schoolchildren both here and at Roby Fields (adjacent to the railway line), part of the Trees for Learning programme.